fujohnwang/kbookmarks/README.md

 - [X] remove redundancy of bookmark items
     - update instead of add when same title & same url
 - [ ] enrich metadata to bookmark with indexedDB
+- [ ] add override page to allow users to search and access enriched bookmarks

 # code snippets